Hiuching-Jyu/sunrisinggg.github.io/_posts/2021-7-13-ROS-errors-sulotions.md

 ## Error1
-'E: The repository 'http://ppa.launchpad.net/levi-armstrong/ppa/ubuntu bionic Release' does not have a Release file.
+`E: The repository 'http://ppa.launchpad.net/levi-armstrong/ppa/ubuntu bionic Release' does not have a Release file.

 N: Updating from such a repository can't be done securely, and is therefore disabled by default.